hande-qmc/hande/documentation/hubbard.rst

     Set the block size used to distribute the Hamiltonian matrix across the processors.
 The Hamiltonian matrix is divided into :math:`n \times n` sub-matrices, where :math:`n` is the block size, which are the distributed over the processors in a cyclic fashion.
+Applicable only to FCI calculations.

 output options
 ^^^^^^^^^^^^^^